Can Old National Bancorp (ONB) Remain Competitive?

-Old National Bancorp (NASDAQ:ONB) changed by 0.00% from its latest closing price compared to the recent 1-year high of $21.28.
-The company’s stock price has collected -0.43% of loss in the last five trading sessions.
+Old National Bancorp (NASDAQ:ONB) went down by -1.75% from its latest closing price compared to the recent 1-year high of $21.28.
+The company’s stock price has collected 1.03% of gains in the last five trading sessions.

 Is It Worth Investing in Old National Bancorp (NASDAQ :ONB) Right Now?